Policemen intercept smuggled cigarettes shipment

 Upon arrival at the fish port, the policemen discovered a stockpile of 1,250 reams of smuggled cigarettes worth P450,000 concealed under a tarpaulin.

-However, the police said no one was arrested as the supposed owner or shipper of the smuggled cigarettes abandoned the contraband.
+However, the police said no one was arrested as the supposed owner or shipper of the smuggled cigarettes abandoned the contrabands.

-The confiscated contraband is now under the custody of Sultan Mastura Municipal Police Station and will be turned over to the Bureau of Customs for proper disposal and legal action.
+The confiscated contrabands are now under the custody of Sultan Mastura Municipal Police Station and will be turned over to the Bureau of Customs for proper disposal and legal action.

 The PRO-BAR the Sultan Mastura police continue to pursue leads to identify the individuals behind the smuggling operation and to bring them to justice.
 (SunStar Zamboanga)